 Rachel Adams, a graduate of the full-time Berkeley MBA program, was a financial analyst for an energy company who wanted to work in tech and have a broader business view.
 Now she's a senior category merchant manager at Amazon, overseeing the strategy for a large portion of Amazon's apparel business.
 "It’s exciting to know that my ideas, the bets I make, and the risks I take will legitimately impact the bottom line,” she say.
 Read about Rachel and two other full-time grads who made career changes into tech.

 EMBA grad Tansy Brook wanted to scale her marketing impact by working for a larger firm.
-“I wanted to move beyond design thinking (how do you creatively see the problem, find the solution, build it?) to systems thinking (how do you scale solutions for maximum impact?).”
-She's made the move from a smaller company to Oracle, where she is now product marketing director the Cloud Enterprise Resource Planning (ERP) and Enterprise Performance Management (EMP) team, helping to lead companies through digital transformations and empowering them with emerging technologies.
+“I wanted to move beyond design thinking: how do you creatively see the problem, find the solution, build it? to systems thinking: how do you scale solutions for maximum impact?”
+She's made the move from a smaller company to Oracle, where she is now product marketing director of the Cloud Enterprise Resource Planning (ERP) and Enterprise Performance Management (EMP) team, helping to lead companies through digital transformations and empowering them with emerging technologies.
 Read Tansy's story

 Christopher Jones of the Evening & Weekend MBA Program hoped to transition from a long career in banking to a new career in tech.
 Within the first few months of starting the program, he found a sales role in Google Cloud Platform that was focused on financial services in banking as a vertical—exactly where he came from.
 Today he covers Google Cloud Platform's San Francisco customers, managing B2B relationships.
 And he has plans to continue his career growth: "Sales was my way into tech, but there are classes at Haas that have given me skills to move to a role in other areas within Google's cloud platform like business development or marketing."
 Read Christopher's story.